jnyfah/jnyfah.github.io/_posts/HazardvsEbr.md

 When it's done stealing, it sets the row to null.
 The owner, before freeing an old buffer, scans the table and if any row contains the address of the buffer we want to free, we defer, otherwise, free it.

-There's one subtle catch tho, the thief has to validate that the buffer is still valid  after writing the address to the table before actually using it, Because there's a race window between **_read pointer_** and **_publish it_** where the owner could have already scanned and decided nobody holds it:
+There's one subtle catch tho, the thief has to validate that the buffer is still valid  after writing the address to the table before actually using it, because there's a race window between **_read pointer_** and **_publish it_** where the owner could have already scanned and decided nobody holds it:

 ```cpp
 auto* buf = buffer.load(std::memory_order_relaxed);